 Pacific Track Time is contracted with the tracks to run rain or shine.

 Buttonwillow and Thunderhill have a 103dB sound limit.

-Laguna Seca has a 90dB sound limit that is STRICTLY enforced.
+WeatherTech Laguna Seca has a 92dB sound limit that is STRICTLY enforced.
 A stock exhaust system is required or an aftermarket pipe with a “dB-Killer/Quiet Insert” installed.
 If your bike breaks the sound limit you will be required to exit the track and make the necessary adjustments to not exceed the 90dB sound limit before re-entering.
-The track mandated policy is three (3) strikes and your out for the day; if your bike has an aftermarket exhaust without a “dB-Killer/Quiet Insert” installed, a single sound “strike” violation will end your day.
+The track mandated policy is three (3) strikes and you’re out for the day; if your bike has an aftermarket exhaust without a “dB-Killer/Quiet Insert” installed, a single sound “strike” violation will end your day.

-To be placed on the wait list for a sold out event simply email firstname.lastname@example.org with the riders name, event date and rider group.
-If space becomes available you will be contacted by email.
+To be placed on the wait list for a sold-out event simply email email@example.com with the rider’s name, event date and rider group.
+If space becomes available, you will be contacted by email.
 Rest assured, your payment will not be processed until your spot is confirmed for the specified event.
 As a rule of thumb, days fill quickly, to avoid the waiting list we suggest that you secure your spot early.
 Wait list spots are handled first come first serve.

 Pacific Track Time Inc. does not provide medical insurance.
 All riders are responsible for providing their own personal medical insurance coverage.